SonnyK33/obsidian/Forward Guidance - Wang and Dominique.md

 Dominique expects the Fed to raise dots by another pp this year and that inflation won’t come down because of pent up demand.
 She thinks the curve could invert much more.
 Her reference is the oil shock when it inverted 200 bps.
 She thinks of 2s10s as a proxy for perception vs reality on inflation, and hence expects it to invert much more.
 This year the
 Inflation number will be a shock.

+**Debt Ceiling - 5/30/23**
+The fed has various ways of prioritizing payments to avoid a default.
+If the limit is breached, the Fed would probably allow holders to swap defaulted notes for current ones.
+The Treasury also issues a lot of non-marketable debt for inter-governmental use.
+It will stop rolling those notes to prioritize.

+Pre-GFC, the Fed kept money in commercial banks.
+Hence when they borrowed, it wasn't as much of a liquidity train as it today.